 - Lights - turn them off when not in use and consider replacing to LED's, or installing home automation kits.

-- Electric appliances - turn stuff off when you're not using them, including all those phone chargers, don't leave them on standby
+- Electric appliances - turn stuff off when you're not using them, including all those phone chargers, don't leave them on standby.

 - White goods - Defrost your fridge regularly, run the washing machine with full loads on 30, if looking to replace for a new one upgrade to A rated appliances.
-Replace the tumble drier and hangout your washing instead
+Replace the tumble drier and hangout your washing instead.

-- Kettles/Pans - only boil what you need
+- Kettles/Pans - only boil what you need and use pan lids.

 - Make your own energy - consider solar panels, solar thermal panels and proven renewable technology only once you've got a hold on your insulation.

 - Switch - changing your energy supplier on a regular basis can help save you money and get you on the best tariff.
 Or ask your energy supplier to put you on their best tarrif.

 - Travel - consider changing your internal combustion engine car for a bicycle or an electric vehicle.
 Corby has the largest amount of public and business recharging per capita in the UK.
 Depending on your travel patterns you maybe able to save considerable amount of money.